cifanip/portfolio/cases/04_hidden_markov_models/index.md

 ## 2. Computations

+To illustrate the effectiveness of the HMM training algorithm, also known as the Baum–Welch algorithm, I present a concrete example implemented in Fortran.

 [^1]: Stamp, M., 2004.
 A revealing introduction to hidden Markov models.
 Department of Computer Science San Jose State University.